aaron-price/sweet-render/README.md

 Use the es6 template literal (backtick) to create a multiline string, and pass it as an argument to the sweet_render function.

 Start each line with any html tag wrapped in an opening and closing element tag.
-By default that's "<" and ">" If there is no tag, it defaults to <span>.
-Note that if you want to start the span content with a space, or add attributes to it, you'll need to explicitly declare <span> otherwise it'll conflict with the indentation
+By default that's "<" and ">" If there is no tag, it defaults to "<span>".
+Note that if you want to start the span content with a space, or add attributes to it, you'll need to explicitly declare "<span>" otherwise it'll conflict with the indentation.

 To add attributes, wrap all of them in the tag as well (by default).
-Separate multiple attributes with spaces
+Separate multiple attributes with a comma and space.

 Spaces after a closing element or closing attribute tag are optional.